KabukiStarship/Script2/docs/readme.md

 * How do I use Script2 in my app?
   * [Kabuki Toolkit](https://github.com/kabuki-starship/kabuki_toolkit) contains all of the demo apps because this is a Nanoframework designed for use with Microframeworks and monolithic frameworks.

-## License

-Copyright 2014-19 (C) Cale Jamison McCollough <<cale@astartup.net>> and contributors.
-All rights reserved (R).

-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at [https://mozilla.org/MPL/2.0/](https://mozilla.org/MPL/2.0/).